yikkitt/amsc-2025-last/Memory Bank/development-plan.md

-# AMSC 2025 Exhibitor Manual Website - Implementation Plan
+# DDCON 2025 Exhibitor Manual Website - Implementation Plan
 *Version: 1.1 (Updated 2025-04-11)*

 This document details the phased development approach and coding guidelines for building the AMSC 2025 Exhibitor Manual Website.